Happy Humanist logo. Welcome to the Home Page of the

 Equal Time for Freethought Radio Show

 Listen to the show.
-Half-Moon Foundation, Inc., sponsor of the Humanist Society of Metropolitan New York Web site, is pleased to host a streaming audio archive of older Equal Time for Freethought radio shows on our Archive page.
-Hosted by local humanists and atheists, the show includes news, interviews, and commentary, and airs live on WBAI Pacifica Radio in New York City each Sunday.
+We are pleased to host a streaming audio archive of older Equal Time for Freethought (ETFF) radio shows on our Archive page.
+Hosted by local humanists and atheists, the weekly show includes news, interviews, and commentary, and aired live on WBAI Pacifica Radio in New York City.
+All files are in MPEG-4 AAC-LC (.m4a) audio format and will play on any modern device/system.

-Visit the Humanists of North Jersey.
 Although as our name implies, we welcome visitors and members from the entire New York metropolitan area, if you're in Northern New Jersey and cannot travel into the city to attend our meetings, you may wish to visit the Humanists of North Jersey, which holds monthly meetings in Fair Lawn.
-Additionally, the New Jersey Humanist Network holds monthly meetings in Bridgewater.
+Additionally, the New Jersey Humanist Network in Somerset holds frequent meetings and social events.
+If you're in Monmouth County, you can connect with the Red Bank Humanists, or if you're in Camden County, you can join with the Camden County Humanists in Pennsauken.

 Read the 'Human Values Weblog'.
 The Human Values Weblog (blog), sponsored by Half-Moon Foundation, Inc., is also recommended reading.
-RSS 0.92, RSS 2.0, and Atom 0.3 syndication feeds are available.
+RSS 2.0 and Atom 1.0 syndication feeds are available.

 Blue Ribbon Campaign.We support the Blue Ribbon Campaign for online freedom of speech, press and association.
 Please visit the Electronic Frontier Foundation for additional information on free speech and civil rights in the on-line world.

-Copyright © 1997-2009 by Humanist Society of Metropolitan New York.
+Copyright © 1997-2023 by Humanist Society of Metropolitan New York (HSMNY).
 All rights reserved.

 Labeled with ICRA - Internet Content Rating Association.SafeSurf Rated.